Citation, DOI, disclosures and article data

 Most PACS will have a dedicated angle tool to measure this without needing the lines to intersect or need to add the aforementioned lines at right angles.

-A number of recognised limitations of the Cobb angle are recognised and caution should be used in assuming that sequential measurements are correct when little change is evident.
-Some recognised limitations include 1:
+A number of limitations of the Cobb angle are recognized and caution should be used in assuming that sequential measurements are correct when little change is evident.
+Some limitations include 1: